 Ladies Only Events

 A better option is to showcase your women-centric products at women only motorcycle events.
+Coordinate your online marketing with in-person initiatives.
+Then women riders with the budgets for buying new gear can get an up-close and in-person experience with your brand.
 These events are heavily populated by your target market, women who own and ride motorcycles.
 Check out Black Girls Ride, Women’s Motorcycle Tours, Women Riders Now, and Babe Ride Out.
 Then there’s International Female Ride Day where women all over the world celebrate their passion.

 Do Your Research